Andrew Calof: Playing career

 After claiming a second championships with the Lakers during his two season stint, Calof left the SHL and signed a one-year contract with German club, Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL) on May 18, 2022.
 However before joining the club, Calof terminated his contract with the Wild Wings in order to sign a lucrative one-year contract to return to the KHL with Amur Khabarovsk on August 1, 2022.

-In the 2022-23 season, Calof made just 16 appearances with Amur in registering 2 points before opting to terminate his contract with the club on December 9, 2022.
-He would later join as a free agent Swiss club, Lausanne HC of the NL, signing for the remainder of the season on February 16, 2023.
+In the 2022–23 season, Calof made just 16 appearances with Amur in registering two points before opting to terminate his contract with the club on December 9, 2022.
+He would later join as a free agent Swiss club, Lausanne HC of the National League (NL), signing for the remainder of the season on February 16, 2023.
+On March 13, Lausanne HC announced that they would not re-sign Calof.